Sungailiat

 It is the second-largest settlement on the island, right after the provincial capital of Pangkal Pinang.
 The town is located on the eastern coast of the island, about 30 kilometres north of Pangkal Pinang, to which it is connected by a paved road.

-The district is further divided into 13, consisting of one 'desa/village and 12 kelurahan/urban village.
+The district is further divided into 13, consisting of one desa/village and 12 kelurahan/urban village.

 History

 The name Sungailiat is believed to derive from a toponym, using what locals call their place with an abundance of river.
 They once call the place Sungai Lihat, which means “seeing the river” in Malay.
 This name then got changed into Sungailiat so it could be easier to call.
+However, the original river of Sungai Lihat has been lost due to large-scale tin mining.

 And like its other Bangka island counterparts, its first settlers are Bangka Malays and began to be inhabited by various people of different ethnicities, such as Chinese Indonesians.

 The anniversary of Sungailiat was determined based on a governmental team meeting on June 13, 1995 as well as the results of workshop and exposes about the anniversary/birth of Sungailiat City by the Regent of the Head of the Level II Region of Bangka on November 20, 1995 and January 15, 1996. guiding the final formulation results from the formulation team who have received input and feedback either through mass communications, or direct responses from both community and traditional leaders residing there or other resources, especially supported by various data and with scientific evidence, the team shall formulate and determine that the date of founding was on the 7th of Rabiʽ al-Awwal or Rabiul Awal in 1186 H or coincides with the 27 April 1766 CE.

 On 13 May 1971, Soeharto, the second president of Indonesia appointed this city as the capital of Bangka, but then cancelled, making Pangkalpinang as its capital instead until this day.